 As a healthcare professional you know more than anyone that a breast cancer diagnosis changes everything and that people can feel overwhelmed, scared and alone.
 So we want to work closely with you to help ensure your patients get the best support, information and care.
 We offer expert, tailored and friendly support services to enhance and complement the care you provide.
 We’re here to listen, understand, care and help people move forward with more confidence when hospital-based treatment has finished.

-Run in partnership with NHS hospitals, our award-winning* Moving Forward courses are designed to help people get back to ‘normal’ after treatment for breast cancer.
-The course is open to people who have had a primary breast cancer diagnosis and have finished their hospital-based treatment and usually takes place over half a day for three or four weeks.
+Run in partnership with NHS hospitals, our award-winning Moving Forward courses are designed to help people get back to ‘normal’ after treatment for breast cancer.
+The course is open to people who have had a primary breast cancer diagnosis and have finished their hospital-based treatment.

 To understand the benefits of Moving Forward we assessed its impact on participants, the NHS and wider society.
 Our research found that people who attend Moving Forward:

 - Have reduced levels of concern and improved emotional wellbeing